-The Washington DC to Miami road trip showcases both the Atlantic coastline and American South.
+Fall in love with both the Atlantic coastline and American South on this epic Washington DC to Miami road trip.
 It takes you to everything from unspoiled beaches and islands to historic monuments and plantations.
-With such proportions the Washington DC to Miami drive is a dream journey for beach lovers and history buffs alike.
+With such proportions, it’s a dream journey for beach lovers and history buffs alike.

 - Total distance: 1,345 mi / 2,165 km

 The Washington DC to Miami road trip is about to leave the station.
 But if you’re not a capital resident, make sure to fit in time for DC sightseeing before departing.

 The National Mall is an unparalleled park in the heart of Washington DC.
 It presents monuments, memorials and museums of huge national significance.